 Preparing for Aptitude Tests

-If you are searching for a job, practising aptitude tests can help you improve your score and performance enormously.
+If you are searching for a job or finding the right career for you, practising aptitude tests can help you improve your score and performance enormously.
 Here are a few sample questions for each type of aptitude test to help you practice:

 EXERCISE 1: Which figure logically belongs on the spot of the question mark?